refinedev/refine/documentation/docs/basicViews/list.md

 ### title

-It adds a title to your component if you don't pass title props it uses resource name by default.
+It allows adding title inside the `<List>` component. if you don't pass title props it uses resource name by default.

 ```tsx
 import { List, IResourceComponentsProps } from "@pankod/refine";